-Protected water bodies and areas at risk from flooding are illustrated in Figure 3.6.4, included in Appendix D.
+Protected water bodies and areas at risk from flooding (as per OPW CFRAM model) are illustrated in Figure 3.6.4, included in Appendix D.

-3.6.5 Landscape
+3.6.5Landscape

 'Highly Sensitive Landscapes' are defined within the Wicklow area and details of these have been included in the Wicklow County Development Plan 2010-2016.
 An assessment of the landscape was undertaken to ensure that "the environment and heritage generally are maintained in a sustainable manner, while at the same time enabling a proactive approach to development" (Ref Section 17.9 Wicklow County Development Plan 2010-2016).